 “Whooping cough vaccination is needed for each pregnancy”

 Whooping cough and pregnancy

-For pregnant women, the whooping cough vaccine (dTpa) is recommended during the third trimester of each pregnancy, preferably between 28 and 32 weeks.
+For pregnant women, the whooping cough vaccine (dTpa) is recommended between 20 and 32 weeks.
 The vaccine is safe, free and the most effective way to protect your baby until they are old enough to be vaccinated at six weeks.

 Whooping cough and babies

 Whooping cough, also known as pertussis, is a lung infection caused by bacteria (Bordetella pertussis).
 It is very easy to catch and pass on.
 Whooping cough can affect people of any age.
 It can cause serious and sometimes life-threatening health issues in babies and young children, especially those who are not fully vaccinated.
 When babies catch whooping cough, the symptoms can be serious.
 Young babies could get pneumonia (lung infection), have coughing fits and many have trouble breathing.
 Many babies who get whooping cough end up in hospital, and sadly, some of these babies die.
 The Australian National Health and Medical Research Council recommend pregnant women are vaccinated against whooping cough between 20 and 32 weeks in every pregnancy, even if they have had the vaccine before.

 Whooping cough vaccination for pregnant women helps in two ways: